 Teach the Geek was created specifically with STEM professionals in mind.
 What sets it apart is that it was developed by a fellow STEM professional.
 I know the struggle of having technical expertise and wanting to convey it better.
 I know the feeling of being passed over for promotions and not getting the plum assignments.
 I’ve also witnessed the miscommunication between STEM workers and decisions makers; if only the former had communicated better…

 Public speaking for STEM Professionals – why is that important?

 It’s obvious for sales professionals to be adept at public speaking.
 They have to talk to customers.
 It’s obvious for CEOs to be adept at public speaking.
 They have to talk to shareholders.
 Engineers?
 Scientists?
 Those in tech?
 Not so obvious.

-As a STEM professional, no one is going to explain your work better than you can.
-So it’s in your best interest to become more effective at communicating so that others do not misinterpret your work.
+As a technical professional, no one is going to explain your work better than you can.
+It’s in your best interest to become more effective at communicating so that others do not misinterpret your work.
 With Teach the Geek, either via corporate trainings or the Teach the Geek Society, you can develop the skills to keep audiences’ attention while meaningfully conveying your expertise.